Article published November 2016 and updated December 2022.

 We have a mysterious obsession for ruins and forgotten places.
 Fences and locks cannot keep us away from exploring the secrets left behind.

-This article features a collection of the best abandoned places in Prague.
+This article features a collection of all the abandoned places in Prague which have crossed our path.

 To kick off, let us introduce you the abandoned resort Barrandovské Terasy in Prague.
 A place that evokes a mysterious atmosphere to those, who are capable of letting their thoughts wander and embracing the spirit of an ancient time.